pawkw/tokenbuffer/readme.md

 - at_start(): Returns True if the buffer is at the first token of the first file.
 - out_of_tokens(): Returns True if there are no more tokens available.
 - get_position(): Returns a tuple of current file name, current file line, **token column**.
 Token column is not the column of the source file text!
 See Token below.
 This column is the token index of the current line.
+- reset(): Reset the position of the buffer to the first token of the first line.

 # Token